 Anyway, ‘Schliemann’ walks through the city, imagining Trojan craftsmen.
 File footage of Turkish craftspeople.
-Lazy!
+This is getting lazy.
 More footage of artefacts, while Nimoy tries to make it more interesting.
 He almost succeeds.

 Brief mention of the fact that the site Schliemann discovered was actually nine different cities, each built on top of the ruins of another.
 Which (if any) was the Troy of the Iliad?
 But we’re skipping over that to look at bronze ingots and ships’ stoves.
 Shots of volcanoes because Troy II was destroyed by fire.

 Next up, we’re told what Troy II is.
-Basically, oldest city is Troy I, youngest Troy IX.
-Schliemann thought Troy II was Homer’s city, but the walls of Troy VI look like a better bet.
+Basically, the oldest city is Troy I, youngest Troy IX.
+Schliemann thought Troy II was Homer’s city, but nowadays we think that the walls of Troy VI look like a better bet.
 Lots of very sweet footage of the ruins, while Nimoy talks up Troy VI, with its cosmopolitan ways.

 There are inscriptions that Nimoy claims show that Alexander the Great thought the Iliad was literally true.
+So?
+Alexander the Great was basically history’s most successful frat-boy, not a scholar.
 Next came the Romans.
-I’m not sure if Nimoy means they came physically, because he’s talking about Virgil’s Aeneid, which tied the story of Troy into the history of Rome, and also added the element of the wooden horse.
+I’m not sure if Nimoy means they came physically, (though they did control Ionia) or they came to the Troy story.
+He’s talking about Virgil’s Aeneid, which tied the story of Troy into the history of Rome — and also added the element of the wooden horse.

 After a little aside about Augustus wanting to move Rome’s capital to Troy (seriously?), we’re told that Schliemann was so keen on Greece that ‘he took a young Greek woman to be his bride.’

 It was beaten gold jewellery.
 Very cool looking.
 Somehow this was proof that Helen was real.
 Not seeing it myself.
 Oh, and Schliemann smuggled it out of the country, against the wishes of the Turkish authorities.
 The treasure was sent to the Berlin museum, where it was looted during World War II.
+Pity, would have been much safer in Istanbul.
 Nice stock footage of the war, though.